 Well, I guess it is time to fire up the Neanderthal HN take this journey.
 I did eat something before as I know this will have some strength to it.

 - Wow!
 Damn you Skip, the red pepper whacks me hard in the nasals right off the light

-- Once i get past the pepper and am assured my nasal passage is open there is early floral and nut notes
+- Once I get past the pepper and I am assured my nasal passage is open, I picked up some early floral and nut notes

 - Spice follows quickly